-For example, investing and promoting renewable sources will lower energy costs and contribute to energy security.
+For example, investing and promoting renewable sources will lower energy costs and increase energy security.
 These climate adaptation measures will benefit the environment and the resources it provides.

-Implementation of Climate Change Action and Integrating it into Government policies presents a massive challenge, the report claims.
+The report claims that implementing Climate Change Action and Integrating it into Government policies presents a massive challenge.

-The Philippine government, according to the report, is seeking to integrate climate change into its national and local policy formulation and development through promulgating the Climate Change Act in 2009.
+According to the report, the Philippine government seeks to integrate climate change into its national and local policy formulation and development by promulgating the Climate Change Act in 2009.

 This law created the Climate Change Commission (CCC) to formulate the National Framework Strategy on Climate Change and the National Climate Change Action Plan (NCCAP).
-The latter serves as the roadmap to climate action at all levels of the government, the report says.
+The report says the latter serves as the roadmap to climate action at all levels of the government.

-The report mentions some of the challenges that the Philippine government is facing for integrating and implementing climate change actions:
+The report mentions some of the challenges that the Philippine government is facing in integrating and implementing climate change actions:

 - “Climate policy reform efforts are only partially aligned with development plan outcomes, thereby limiting effectiveness”.
-The report goes on to say that a climate activity in one policy or plan may not be considered as such in another.
-This makes it difficult to monitor and coordinate climate activities across all government departments and levels.
+The report says that a climate activity in one policy or plan may not be considered as such in another.
+This makes monitoring and coordinating climate activities across all government departments and levels challenging.

-- There is no clear roles and responsibilities across government institutions with regards to the implementation and coordination of climate actions.
+- There are no clear roles and responsibilities across government institutions to implement and coordinate climate actions.

 - There is a lack of institutional capacity, knowledge, management, and monitoring and evaluation for the success of climate change activities.

-- Information and knowledge are needed in the national and local level for capacity building.
+- For capacity building, information and knowledge are needed at the national and local levels.

 Is there enough climate financing from the government and development partners?

-Despite the challenges in the implementation and coordination of climate activities, funding for climate change projects has increased, according to the report.
+Despite the challenges in implementing and coordinating climate activities, funding for climate change projects has increased, according to the report.

-There is an increase in government financing for prioritized activities and projects and external funding from development partners have supported flood control projects that the Department of Public Works and Highways (DPWH) managed.
+There is an increase in government financing for prioritised activities and projects.
+External funding from development partners has supported flood control projects that the Department of Public Works and Highways (DPWH) managed.

-Climate budget has increased significantly which reflects high concern for climate change.
-From 2008 to 2012 the budged increased from Php 12 billion to Php 35 billion which is 1.9 per cent of the national budget.
+The climate budget has increased, which reflects deep concern for climate change.
+From 2008 to 2012, the budget increased from Php 12 billion to Php 35 billion, which is 1.9 per cent of the national budget.
 And it has grown yearly since at 26 per cent annually.

-These funding appropriations goes to the government’s investments in flood control, and national greening program, electric vehicle projects in 2012, and the Philippine Rice Research Institute, and other smaller projects like the promotion of organic agriculture.
+These funding appropriations go to the government’s investments in flood control, the national greening program, electric vehicle projects in 2012, the Philippine Rice Research Institute, and other smaller projects like promoting organic agriculture.

 Are funds for climate projects being used?

-Although the climate budget has significantly increased, there are still financing gaps and funding inadequacies as shown in the government’s public investment fund, according to the World Bank report.
-The governments’ General Appropriations Act (GAA) revealed the appropriation for some projects have not been used or secured.
+Although the climate budget has significantly increased, there are still financing gaps and funding inadequacies, as shown in the government’s public investment fund, according to the World Bank report.
+The government’s General Appropriations Act (GAA) revealed that appropriation for some projects had not been used or secured.

-For example, significant funding pledge in the agriculture and fishery sectors, the energy sector with the renewable energy project, and the environment and natural resource sector were not ‘mobilized’, the report claims.
+For example, the report claims that significant funding pledges in the agriculture and fishery sectors, the energy sector with the renewable energy project, and the environment and natural resource sector were not ‘mobilised’.

-Smaller activities were not funded like ecosystem stability, water security, research on climate-resilient crop varieties, setting up of climate database, among others.
+Other minor activities were not funded, like ecosystem stability, water security, research on climate-resilient crop varieties, and a climate database.

-“Local Government Units are action-oriented, but sources of funding available are fragmented and their available amounts are limited.”
+“Local Government Units are action-oriented, but available funding sources are fragmented, and their available amounts are limited.”

-The local government units (LGU’s) are the most vulnerable to the impacts of climate change yet has the least capacity to provide support under the current revenue-sharing arrangement, the report says.
+The report says that the local government units (LGUs) are the most vulnerable to climate change impacts yet have the least capacity to provide support under the current revenue-sharing arrangement.

 Seventy per cent of its income is from the Internal Revenue Allotment (IRA), a direct transfer of funds from the national government.

-- Funding climate change action is challenging because financial sources have a different set of rules and eligibility criteria making it hard for the LGU’s to mobilize and monitor resources.
+- Funding climate change action is challenging because financial sources have different rules and eligibility criteria, making it hard for the LGUs to mobilise and monitor resources.

-- Climate projects and activities compete with existing development burdens and challenges that the LGU’s are facing such as high poverty levels, environmental deteriorations which becomes its priority.
+- Climate projects and activities compete with existing development burdens and challenges that the LGUs face, such as high poverty levels and environmental deterioration, which have become its priority.

-Since 2008, climate appropriations have focused on adaptation measures but slowly appropriation on mitigation has slowly increased as well.
+Since 2008, climate appropriations have focused on adaptation measures, but allocation on mitigation has gradually increased as well.
 The report also notes that despite increases to the national Calamity Fund, most of it is spent on the response, recovery, and rehabilitation instead of disaster prevention.

-Climate change and how the country tackles the problem, through its policies, budgeting, and implementation presents a huge challenge to the country that is already facing many issues.
+Climate change and how the country tackles the problem through its policies, budgeting, and implementation present a considerable challenge to the country already facing many issues.

 What the CPEIR recommends

-Below are brief outlines of the recommendations and actions plans to result from the Climate Public Expenditure and Institutional Review (CPEIR), a joint exercise that the World Bank and key sectors of the Philippine government conducted.
+Below are brief outlines of the recommendations and action plans to result from the Climate Public Expenditure and Institutional Review (CPEIR), a joint exercise conducted by the World Bank and critical sectors of the Philippine government.

-- Strengthening the planning execution and financing frameworks for climate change.
-There is no single mechanism to unify climate change activities into its policy and financing methods.
-Tagging of climate activities and programs to identify it in the budget and management process is one way to integrate it into the government’s existing policies and budget.
+- Strengthening the planning, execution and financing frameworks for climate change.
+No single mechanism exists to unify climate change activities into its policy and financing methods.
+Tagging climate activities and programs to identify them in the budget and management process is one way to integrate them into the government’s existing policies and budget.

-- Enhancing accountability through monitoring, evaluation, review of climate change policies and activities.
+- Enhancing accountability through monitoring, evaluating, and reviewing climate change policies and activities.

 - Building capacity and managing change.

 The report serves as a benchmark and basis for climate change actions in the Philippines.
-It presents the fiscal and policy situation in the Philippines and the challenges it faces to integrate and implement climate change agenda into its various government levels and department.
+It presents the fiscal and policy situation in the Philippines and the challenges it faces in integrating and implementing the climate change agenda into its various government levels and department.